Welcome to FindingFive's Getting Started Guide!

 and "content": "Welcome to my Experiment :)"

 are property-value pairs, and the entire code snippet is a dictionary.
+Note that the collection of property-value pairs is placed inside of curly braces ({}

 While the names of properties are always quoted strings (e.g., "duration"